-- The speed and informality of the arbitration process is claimed to be a major reason why many businesses select arbitration over litigation.
-In many cases, arbitration can be a shorter process, and if no attorneys are needed it can be less costly.
+- The speed and informality of the arbitration process are claimed to be a major reason why many businesses select arbitration over litigation.
+In many cases, arbitration can be a shorter process, and if no attorneys are needed, it can be less costly.

 - The two parties to the arbitration have control over the selection of the arbitrator, as compared to a court case in which the judge and jury selection is out of the hands of the two parties.

 - The Oregon Judicial Department says, "Sometimes if the parties want, arbitrators can decide things that judges are not allowed to decide."

 - Arbitration is a less formal process, which makes the process move faster.